appfoundry/Reliant/README.md

 @end
 ```

 And that's all there is to it.
-The property foo will be injected.
+The property foo will be injected by Reliant.

+**Remark:** We already discussed that Reliant will clear it's singleton cache whenever a
+memory warning occurs.
+Reliant thereby releases it's ownership of the instances.
+However,
+it can not be held responsible for the objects injected outside of it's scope as discussed
+above.
+You should therefore retain any injected objects yourself.
+For property injection,
+this means that your dependent properties should have the retain attribute on it.

 ### The configurator

-As we already saw, a configurator is responsible for setting up definitions and creating
+As we already saw a configurator is responsible for setting up definitions and creating
 object instance based on those definitions.
 Although a default class configurator
 (*OCSConfiguratorFromClass*) is provided by Reliant, you can always build your own.
 Your
 custom configurator should conform to the *OCSConfigurator* protocol.
 In the